judokan9/pterodactyl-panel-Dockerfile/README.md

 ###When you first start the container you need to wait at least 1 minute for it to complete the final setup including the database configuration/seeding, email setup, and user generation.

 #####If you don't use docker-compose
 The container requires a database to run as well.
-I recommend the [mariadb conatiner](https://hub.docker.com/_/mariadb/).
+I recommend the [mariadb conatiner](https://hub.docker.com/_/mariadb/) or [alpine mariadb container](https://github.com/bianjp/docker-mariadb-alpine).
 I start it with a command like this.
 Modify to your needs.
 ```docker run -t -e MYSQL_ROOT_PASSWORD=apassword -e MYSQL_DATABASE=pterodb -e MYSQL_USER=ptero -e MYSQL_PASSWORD=pterodbpass --name pterodb -d mariadb:10```
 The container also requires a ton of env flags and that is why the docker-compose is the recommended way to run the container